agb32/durham/docs/netdrive/index.md

 If you would like to be notified when the application form goes live, please enter your details [here](https://forms.office.com/Pages/ResponsePage.aspx?id=i9hQcmhLKUW-RNWaLYpvlKHkTxd26sdLkOaQl2zCEXpUNVpGQVpVSzRTVlBCQTlTTVFWVkhWTTVFWi4u).

+To apply for a place on the 2026 summer school, [please use this form](https://forms.office.com/Pages/ResponsePage.aspx?id=i9hQcmhLKUW-RNWaLYpvlKHkTxd26sdLkOaQl2zCEXpUN0hRTURJM0daWDdORUVNTjVJQ0NINTNBWi4u)

 [2026 Summer School](ss2026.md) **15th-19th June 2026, Durham**

 [2027 Summer School](ss2027.md) **March 2027 TBC, Edinburgh**